kaanhar/pump.fun-utils/README.md

 They should work fine on their own but if u have any questions feel free to send a message to kamasu@duck.com

+You need some knowledge to use these, its not a download and run typa file.